enowars/enowars3-service-shittr/README.txt

 - GET.sh, function g_static: File includsion should be possible
 - db.sh, function get_user: Path traversal with cookie value (exploitable?)

-- db.sh, generates weak sessions (file names are 4 chars base64)
+KNOWN ISSUES / WON'T FIX
-- XSS is possible (but not useful?)
+- CSRF is possible, but not of much use?
-- CSRF is possible (but not useful? => add people as friends, see their posts + flags (?))
-- Private Profiles are still accessible over /@PROFILEID
-- Directory Listing and keys exposed in /static/
-- Shits are encrypted using a 16 byte ECB! => Recover the key, get all shits and fine.
-(Same initial key for all teams :D)
-- No follow restriction limit in GET.sh (g_follow_shittr), because followCnt does not exist (should be follow_cnt)
+- No follow restriction limit in GET.sh (g_follow_shittr), because followCnt does not exist (should be follow_cnt) => red herring - nothing is done with that restriction anyway

 # CONFIRMED VULNS

+## Auth bypass 1
+- In dh.sh, the service generates seemingly strong (dd if=/dev/urandom) session IDs, but those are only 3-4 characters long, thus brute-forceable.
+- An attacker could BF a valid session within the deletion timeout of 15 min, because /logout does not delete the sessions.
+With valid sessions, the attacker could look for flags.
+- FIX: Use longer session ids

 ## Visibility Bypass 1
 - Viewing a 'private' user's profile and shits is possible at /@<userid>